sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 ### Create account

-Go to the [sCrypt.io](https://scrypt.io) to create your free account.
+Go to [sCrypt.io](https://scrypt.io) to create your free account.

 ![](../../static/img/homepage.png)

 ### Get API key

-Sign in and click on the copy icon to copy your API Key.
+Sign in and click `Create` to create a new API key.
+Click `Copy` to copy it.

 ![](../../static/img/api-keys.png)